Last Updated on June 26, 2021 by worldoftravelswithkids

 Singapore is a fascinating melting pot of cultures, and there are so many interesting Singapore facts for kids.
 Not only is Singapore a modern, vibrant place for families to visit, but it is also a lot of fun.
 We loved our family holiday to Singapore, please take a look at our Singapore Destination Guide where you will also be captivated by facts on Singapore.

 Do you think that there are other facts about Singapore for kids that would be a great addition to this page?
-Please let us know if there is an interesting Singapore fact that we have missed!
+Please let us know if there are other facts on Singapore that we have missed!

-If you are looking for more information about Singapore, check out some of our favorite books on Singapore below.
+If you are looking for more information about Singapore, check out some of our favorite books about Singapore below.

 Like It> Pin It>Interesting Singapore Facts For Kids